ecg-icas/icas/doc/next/_sources/reference/get-ad.txt

 offset           int         Skips the first N records. titleKeywords    string      Case-insensitive filter for a keyword in the title. status           string      Filters the result set by the ad status.
 Should be a comma separated list of [ACTIVE, PAUSED, DELETED, DELETED_BY_CS, SUSPENDED_BY_CS, BUDGET_REACHED, DAILY_BUDGET_REACHED].
 Default value is ACTIVE. orderBy          string      Orders the result set by the given field.
-Should be one of [DATE_CREATED, DATE_CREATED, DATE_LAST_UPDATED, DATE_LAST_UPDATED].
+Should be one of [DATE_CREATED, DATE_LAST_UPDATED].
 Default value is DATE_CREATED. direction        string      Determines the direction of the sort.
 Should be one of [ASCENDING, DESCENDING].
 Default is ASCENDING. changedSince     date        Returns ads which have ``changedSince`` >= ``dateLastUpdated``. remainingBudget  string      Returns ads whose remaining budget is below a certain value (absolute number or a percentage).